The Purse-web spider spins an 'atypical' web.

 The purse-web is a long silken tube with two functional parts, one above ground and the other below.

 The spider's burrow will curve around small obstructions like roots and stones, and living rootlets can be incorporated into the lower web silk.
-Sometimes tiny mounds of freshly excavated dirt are seen near the burrow entrance, and a slight funnel depression in the soil where the web enters the ground may serve to direct prey such as millipedes into the lower trap.
+Sometimes tiny mounds of freshly excavated dirt are seen around the burrow entrance, and a slight funnel depression in the soil where the web enters the ground may serve to direct prey such as millipedes into the lower trap.

 In winter the upper web can be destroyed by weather, soil freeze/thaw and collapsing vegetation, but the lower web remains intact.
 In spring it is common to see a new chimney near the ground where an old upper web is broken - and being traded in for a newer model the spider is about to build.